jupiterjs/javascriptmvc-site/public/tutorials/examples/contacts/glue.md

 @image tutorials/images/eoa_diagram1.jpg

-Grid parameters are a JavaScriptMVC Model instance, used to define common data attributes like limit, offset, and count.
-The JavascriptMVC Model implements an observer pattern.
+Grid parameters are a CanJS Model instance, used to define common data attributes like limit, offset, and count.
+The CanJS Model implements an observer pattern.
 As changes are made to attributes, widgets can listen for the _updated_ event and react accordingly.

 In the sample code above we call [jquery.model.prototype.attr attr] on this model instance to update the parameters.
 The grid is listening for changes in the attributes.
 Above, when activate is triggered, _categoryId_ is changed.
 The grid observes this change and executes an AJAX request to get data for the current parameter set.